Blog

 Heat or Ice?

 When injury strikes or everyday aches and pains need a little attention, it can be hard to decide what action to take.
-This chart gives a simple explanation about when to use a cool pack or heat pad to help your recovery.
-If you have any questions, please get in touch.
+Most people know that Heat and Ice can help but are unsure as to what benefits they will get from each.
+This summary gives a simple explanation about when to use a cool […]

 Training Whilst Injured